mc0110/inetbox2mqtt/README.md

 There are two release numbers that must match, one in main.py and one in release.py.
 The update process looks at this and if the numbers are different, then the software is updated during the update.

 We are very keen to support the application in the best possible way.
 Most of the changes were necessary to enable the realisation of a web frontend and the initial installation, the entry of the login data for Wifi connection and mqtt-broker and to test this connection and, from version 2.1.x, also to be able to test the LIN connection to CPplus.
 It is recommended as best practice to reinstall the application in the process if updating is also possible.

-**ATTENTION:**
-- RP2 pico: The change to version 2.1.0 requires an interaction via the web frontend.
-Please delete the file cred.py in the file manager of the web frontend first, then start the update process.
-- ESP32-4M: Version 2.1.0 only works with the precompiled firmware.
-With the firmware, however, later updates are also possible.

 ## Web frontend
 After rebooting the port (ESP32, RP2 pico w), an access point (ESP or PICO) is opened first.
 For the RP2 pico w, the password "password" is required.
 Please first establish a Wifi connection with the access point.
 Then you can access the chip in the browser at http://192.168.4.1 and enter the credentials.
 For details of the Wifimanager, please refer to [mc0110/wifimanager](https://github.com/mc0110/wifimanager).